watem-sedem/watem-sedem/docs/choices.rst

 Only Routing
 ############

-By enabling the Only Routing option, only the routing will be determined by CN-WS.
+By enabling the Only Routing (`Only Routing = 1`) option, only the routing will be determined by
+CN-WS.
 No sediment calculations or discharge calculations are done: the WaTEM-SEDEM and CN modules are disabled.
 When using this option only :ref:`a limited model output <onlyroutingoutput>` is possible.